jamesallardice/jslint-error-explanations/articles/array-literal-notation.md

 function.

 Here's an example in which we overwrite the `Array` constructor.
-Note that JSLint and JSHint do not know that's what has happened.
+Note that JSLint, JSHint and ESLint do not know that's what has happened.
 Therefore, they take the safe approach and forbids the of the `Array` constructor completely:

 <!---
 {